hexchat/documentation/commands.rst

 ========

-Commands in HexChat are prefixed with **/** and to escape them you can type it twice e.g. **//** They will first try to run plugin commands, then user commands, then client commands, and lastly send it directly to the server.
+Commands in HexChat are prefixed with **/** and to escape them you can type it twice e.g. **//**

+HexChat will first try to run plugin commands, then user commands, then client commands, and lastly send it directly to the server.

 User Commands
 -------------